Yifan127/data_stream_mining/chapter1.md

 # MOA

-* try to use different change detectors
+* Try to use different change detectors
-* try to generate synthetic  streams
+* Try to generate synthetic  streams
+* The latest related paper